 - "The Stinking Corpse Lily: World's Largest Flower" on Rafflesia

 is #10 found HERE.

 The following article (#11) is called "Pilostyles:

 California Relative of Largest Flower."
 From Wayne's Word.
 A newsletter

 of natural history trivia.

 Life from the Peabody Museum of Natural History at Yale University.

-Last updated: 27-July-16 / DLN
+Last updated: 14-May-18 / DLN